-Table 3 lists the estimated nitrogen loads to groundwater by source in the springshed.
+Table 6 lists the estimated nitrogen loads to groundwater by source.
 Note that urban stormwater loads are included in urban turfgrass fertilizer (UTF) estimates, while agricultural stormwater loads are included in farm fertilizer (FF) and livestock waste (LW) estimates.
 Nitrogen loading to surface water will be reduced through the activities and strategies for the sources identified in this chapter for groundwater loading.